Rational self-maps of projective surfaces with a regular iterate: Examples

 This map can be viewed as an endomorphism of $\bG_m^2 \simeq \C^2 \setminus\{xy = 0\}$ which is given by the two by two matrix It is not difficult to see that for $\Phi^k$ to extend to $\bP^2$, $A^k$ must be a diagonal matrix with positive entries.
 The first power of $A$ that has this property is So, $\Phi^{12}$ is the first iterate that extends to an endomorphism of $\bP^2$.

-\end{example} \begin{example} Take $\Phi_1,\Phi_2, \Phi_3,$ and $\Phi_4$ to be endomorphisms of $\bG_m^2$ given by matrices
+\end{example} \begin{example} Take $\Phi_1,\Phi_2, \Phi_3$, $\Phi_4$, and $\Phi_5$ to be endomorphisms of $\bG_m^2$ given by matrices

 respectively.
-Then, arguing as in Example \ref{ex:12-reg}, the first iterates of $\Phi_1,\Phi_2,\Phi_3$ and $\Phi_4$ that extend to $\bP^2$ are $\Phi_1^3$, $\Phi_2^4$, $\Phi_3^6$, and $\Phi_4^8$. \end{example} \begin{remark} One important thing to note is, as can already be seen from the above examples in the case of $\bP^2$, the rational self-maps of toric surfaces that take more than two iteration to become regular come from endomorphisms of some open subvariety $U \simeq \bG_m^2$ of the toric surface.
-This will be a consequence of our proofs of Theorem \ref{thm:P2} and Propositions \ref{prop:P1-times-P1} and \ref{prop:Hirzebruch} (See Remarks \ref{rem:long-then-Gm-P2} and \ref{rem:long-then-Gm-P1-bundle}). \end{remark} \begin{remark} Examples \ref{ex:2-regular} to \ref{ex:3,4,6,8} prove the second part of Theorem \ref{thm:main}.
+Then, arguing as in Example \ref{ex:12-reg}, the first iterates of $\Phi_1,\Phi_2,\Phi_3,\Phi_4,$ and $\Phi_5$ that extend to $\bP^2$ are $\Phi_1^2$, $\Phi_2^3$, $\Phi_3^4, \Phi_4^6$, and $\Phi_5^8$. \end{example} \begin{remark} One important thing to note is, as can already be seen from the above examples in the case of $\bP^2$, the rational self-maps of toric surfaces that take more than two iteration to become regular come from endomorphisms of some open subvariety $U \simeq \bG_m^2$ of the toric surface.
+This will be a consequence of our proofs of Theorem \ref{thm:P2} and Propositions \ref{prop:P1-times-P1} and \ref{prop:Hirzebruch} (See Remarks \ref{rem:long-then-Gm-P2} and \ref{rem:long-then-Gm-P1-bundle}). \end{remark} \begin{remark} Examples \ref{ex:12-reg} and \ref{ex:3,4,6,8} along with the monomial endomorphism of $\bP^2$ given in affine coordinates by $(x,y) \mapsto (x^2,y^2)$ prove the second part of Theorem \ref{thm:main}.

-\end{remark} \begin{example} Let $\zeta_n$ be a primitive $2n$-th root of unity for $n \ge 3$ and consider the automorphism $\Phi: \A^2 \lra \A^2$ given by
+\end{remark} \begin{example} Let $\zeta_n$ be a primitive $2n$-th root of unity for $n \ge 3$ and consider the automorphism $\Phi_n: \A^2 \lra \A^2$ given by